fung-money/open-roles/front-end.md

 <img src="cover-fung.jpg" alt="drawing"/>

 # :eye_speech_bubble: Fung's vision
-Fung’s vision of the future is a world where **digital assets and payments are the new normal**.
+Fung’s vision of the future is a world where **digital assets and digital payments are the new normal**.
 Purchasing digital assets should not feel as exclusive concept reserved only for the savviest 1%.
 It should be as simple as buying a T-shirt online with your card.
 To be part of this future, E-commerce **needs reliable infrastructure**, where cryptocurrency and fiat payments are handled alike.
 Fung is building for this future, as the first Regulated Payments Platform with **fiat and crypto rails at its core design**.

 Actually, **the future is now** — NFTs.